What Is a Gravel Bike? Pros & Cons Explained

 Source: cyclingtips.com

 Gravel wheels also differ in rim depths.
-The deeper the wheels, the better aerodynamics, but the higher the weight and worse crosswind stability.
+The deeper the wheels, the better the aerodynamics, but the higher the weight, and the worse crosswind stability.
+Aluminum wheels are usually shallow, while carbon ones are deep.
+My article on carbon vs. aluminum wheels explains their pros and cons in more detail.

 Rim depth vs aerodynamics (the deeper wheels, the more aero)